spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 :::::::::

 The disperser reference file contains reference data about the NIRSPEC dispersers (gratings or the prism).
-The reference data is described in the NIRSPEC Interface Control Document.

 The following fields are common for all gratings and the prism: